Faculty

 Andrew Ferguson

-• Professor of Molecular Engineering, Vice Dean of Equity, Diversity, and Inclusion, and Chair of the Admissions Committee in the UChicago Pritzker School of Molecular Engineering
+• Professor of Molecular Engineering, Vice Dean for Education and Outreach, and Director of Graduate Studies for the PhD in Molecular Engineering at the Pritzker School of Molecular Engineering

 • Research and Scholarly Interests: Molecular Simulation, Statistical Thermodynamics, Machine Learning, Inverse Materials Design, Enhanced Sampling, Protein Folding, Self-Assembly